Patient Representatives assist patients in obtaining services, understanding policies and making health care decisions.

 - Refer patients to appropriate health care services or resources.

-Patient Representatives with little to no experience tend to make between $20250 and $25040 while the more experienced ones make over $40830 per year.
+Patient Representatives with little to no experience tend to make between $22140 and $26730 while the more experienced ones can earn over $42970 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Patient Representative is to move to a higher paying state like DC.
+One of the easiest ways to increase your salary as a Patient Representative is to move to a higher paying state like DC.
 Right now, the highest paying states for Patient Representatives are DC, MA, CA, CT and NY.

-3 other factors that can increase your salary as A Patient Representative is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Patient Representative is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Patient Representatives what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Patient Representatives what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons